Jonathan Shmidt Chapman (Cohort I) leading a program with The K’ilu Company. Photo Credit: Wide-Eyed Studios

 Nigel Savage

-Nigel Savage founded Hazon, the Jewish lab for sustainability, in 2000.
+Nigel Savage founded Hazon (today known a Adamah), the Jewish lab for sustainability, in 2000.
 He served as its CEO for 21 years, stepping down in July 2021.
 Under his leadership, Hazon became the largest environmental organization in the American Jewish community.
 Hazon was one of only two groups to have been in every single Slingshot guide, and was recognized by the Sierra Club as one of 50 leading faith-based environmental organizations.
 Nigel has been a popular teacher and speaker in a wide range of venues.
 In recognition for his work, in 2015 he was awarded an honorary doctorate by the Jewish Theological Seminary.
 He has twice been named a member of the Forward 50, the annual list of the 50 most influential Jewish people in the United States.
 He is a recipient of the Bernard Reisman Award, and has given Commencement speeches at Wagner (NYU, in 2011), at Hornstein (Brandeis, in 2014) and at Spertus (in Chicago, in 2018).
 Before founding Hazon, Nigel worked in asset management in London for NM Rothschild and as co-head of UK Equities at Govett.
 He has an MA in History from Georgetown, and has learned at Pardes, Yakar, and the Hebrew University.
 He was a founder of Limmud NY.

 More